A Review of Email Etiquette

 The third step is the body content of your email.
 As a rule, don’t write it in an email if you wouldn’t say it over the phone.
 Show respect for the reader’s time; be brief.
 Read the email out loud before sending.
-Ask yourself, what do I expect the response to be?
-If you want the reader to respond, say so.
-And if you need a response within a certain time frame, say that too.
+What is the anticipated response?
+If a response is expected, be sure to ask for it, and define the timeline.
 Never assume.

 Ineffective Body Copy: “Right.
 But I can’t help thinking every time I see her that she needs to send that item back to its owner.
 I remember when I used to have one of those, and my mom always told me it looked awful and was a nuisance, and I can’t stand looking at it.
 Anyway, the rules are in the box.
 Take a look.”

 Improved Body Copy: “The rules are in your inbox.
 Please read them and respond before the end of the day.”

 Likewise, understand email is not private when you are at work.

 Your email writing style will vary according to the situation.
 Ask yourself, “In what capacity am I writing?”
 Are you writing as an employee, as a business prospect or are you a boss, a customer, or a partner?
 Remember, in business, all business email is business email.
 Assume your correct professional position each time you write an email.
 It is best to avoid being too casual.
 Judith Kallos of NetManners.com says, “Never assume a position of informality in your business e-mail…for commercial/business reasons, one should communicate as if e-mail is on their company letterhead at all times.
 This is your business’s image you are branding.”

 Your style is your posture.
 It is one of the first things people notice.
 Make sure you are standing up straight in your emails.